 The expansion of the railways in the 1880s, the increase of population in the 1890s after the gold rushes and European immigration saw the start of the subdivision of many of the large estates in the Valley in the 1900s.

 Sketch by J.S.
 Roe 1928, redrawn by T.R.
 Dods and E. Jones 1978.

 After World War I various areas such as Herne Hill, Caversham, Millendon and Baskerville were used in soldier settlement schemes.

 By the 1920s, the Swan Valley had achieved a position of clear dominance as a vineyard district, particularly for table grapes and dried fruit.
 Post World War II saw increasing importance on wine production and by 1979 there were 38 wineries in the Swan Valley.
-Today the number of wineries continues to grow and in 2014 the region will be celebrating 180 years of winemaking.
+Today the number of wineries continues to grow and in 2014 the region celebrated 180 years of winemaking.

 The Swan Valley's rural nature is protected by the Swan Valley Protection Act of 1995 and is regarded as one of Western Australia's premier tourism regions, attracting an average of over 480,000 day-trippers each year.

 Situated only 16 km from the Perth CBD, the area remains a renowned grape-growing region containing world-class wineries, restaurants, galleries and accommodation.

 For more information, contact your local City of Swan library or the Swan Valley Visitor Centre.